janbar/osmin/simulator/README.md

 Between 2 track points, the simulator will be able to create some calculated positions, to ensure the GPS sensor ticks as in real life.

+Finally, the simulator can play a scenario.
+This is a script file containing the list of commands to play, including the inclusion of other scripts, or the execution of GPX tracks.
+The playback of a scenario is interruptible and resumable, just like running a track.